rallisf1/context_chat_backend/README.md

 3. `pip install --upgrade pip setuptools wheel`
 4. Install requirements `pip install -r requirements.txt`
 5. Copy example.env to .env and fill in the variables
-6. Ensure the config file at `persistent_storage/config.yaml` points to the correct config file (cpu vs gpu).
+6. Ensure the config file at `persistent_storage/config.yaml` points to the correct config file (cpu/gpu/remote).
 If you're unsure, delete it.
 It will be recreated upon launching the application.
 The default is to point to the gpu config.
 7. Configure `persistent_storage/config.yaml` for the model name, model type and its parameters (which also includes model file's path and model id as per requirements, see example config)
 8. Setup postgresql externally or use `dockerfile_scripts/pgsql/install.sh` to install it on a Debian-family system.
 9. Set the env var `EXTERNAL_DB` or the `connection` key in the `pgvector` config to the postgresql connection string if you're using an external database.